 If your website is particularly image heavy, you might want to consider a content delivery network, which can deliver your content more quickly to customers no matter where they are located.
 A CDN will shorten the space between your website visitors and your content by storing static content, like images, on nodes around the world.
 This allows your visitors to be served your optimized images much more quickly.

 Optimizing images is just one way to ensure a faster website without bogging down your server.
-After you’ve followed these tips for image optimization, check out our other tips to optimize your VPS (virtual private server) or find out if you need to upgrade your server and what steps to take beforehand.
-As always, our Heroic Support® team is here 24/7/365 to help with any questions you may have.
+After you’ve followed these tips for image optimization, check out our other tips to optimize your Virtual Private Server (VPS).

 Todd Terwillegar is the Digital Content Marketing Manager at Liquid Web.
 Todd runs the day-to-day operations for the Liquid Web Blog, helping emerging digital agencies and growing web businesses thrive with the latest content designed to inspire and produce more results.
 When not at work, Todd loves watching the latest Marvel movie or wrestling on the floor with his kids.
 You can follow Todd on LinkedIn.